luismaecker/DeepTrees_fork/README.md

 ```

 ## Training

+DeepTrees calculates pixel-wise entropy maps for each input image.
+The entropy maps can be used to select the most informative tiles for training.
+The entropy maps are stored in the `entropy` directory.

 To train the model, you need to have the labeled tiles in the `tiles` and `labels` directories.
 The unlabeled tiles go into `pool_tiles`.
 Your polygon labels need to be in ESRI shapefile format.